piif/arddude/Eclipse.Howto.md

 * if you didn't create your main source file, create it empty : touch your_project_name.ino

-* launch following command :
-  make -f /path/to/arddude/etc/Makefile eclipse
+* launch following command (adapt to your target board) : make -f /path/to/arddude/etc/Makefile eclipse BOARD=arduino:avr:uno

   This command will create a file named eclipse.settings.xml in your project directory